Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Time- and angle-resolved photoemission spectra

 Next, we introduce intersite interactions.
 Figure~\ref{eq:uZw2yjVp}(e) shows the single-particle excitation spectra in the GS of the 1DEHM for $U = 10$ and $V = 3$.
 By introducing $V$, the charge gap becomes slightly smaller; however, the dispersion relation is almost the same as for the case of $V = 0$.
-We also find weak but new spectral weights around $k = \pm\pi/2$ and $\omega = -10.3$ appearing below the lower Hubbard band.
+Unlike the optical-conductivity spectra, the single-particle excitation spectra in the GS do not display features associated with excitons.
+This is because photoemission involves the removal of a single electron from the system, and therefore does not form a doublon-holon bound state.
+We also find weak but new spectral weights around $k = \pm\pi/2$ and $\omega \approx -10.3$ appearing below the LHB.
 While it is slightly difficult to see them in the intensity plot of Fig.~\ref{eq:uZw2yjVp}(e), they can be recognized in the DOS illustrated in Fig.~\ref{eq:uZw2yjVp}(h) as a black solid line.

 Figures~\ref{eq:uZw2yjVp}(f) and \ref{eq:uZw2yjVp}(g) show $A^{-} (k, \omega, \Delta t_{\mathrm{pr}})$ after the pump pulse irradiation.
 In this case, the pump pulse creates numerous doublons and holons, leading to the formation of excitons due to the nonlocal interactions.
 We find a new dispersion above the Fermi level, as in the case of $V = 0$.
-However, unlike the case of $V = 0$, this dispersion has the maximums at $k = \pm \pi / 2$.
-The difference between the maximum energy of the newly emerged band and that of the lower Hubbard band is almost equal to the excitonic energy, estimated from the peak position of the optical conductivity [$\omega\simeq 6.04$, see Fig.~\ref{fig:eq-optcond}(a)].
+However, unlike the case of $V = 0$, this dispersion has the maxima at $k = \pm \pi / 2$.
+The difference between the maximum energy of the newly emerged band and that of the LHB is almost equal to the excitonic energy, estimated from the peak position of the optical conductivity [$\omega \approx 6.04$, see Fig.~\ref{fig:eq-optcond}(a)].
 Therefore, we can interpret that the new dispersion originates from the excitons created by the pump pulse.
-This new band has the same dispersion as the lower Hubbard band and its visibility increases with the intensity of the pump pulse (not shown here).
+This new band has the same dispersion as the LHB and its visibility increases with the intensity of the pump pulse (not shown here).